1stfootforward/blog/_posts/2017-05-03-strengthening-your-wrists.md

-Complete each stretch 3 times holding each for at least 10 seconds per time, if your wrists hurt to much to preform these stretches, try resting your hands on a higher surface such as a table if this is still to hard start using a wall and gradually move towards the ground.
+Complete each stretch 3 times holding each for at least 10 seconds per time, if your wrists hurt to much to perform these stretches, try resting your hands on a higher surface such as a table.
+If this is still too hard start using a wall and gradually move towards the ground.
 Like I said earlier it takes patience to see results in your wrists especially if you have never strengthened or stretched them before.